MuSaG: A Multimodal German Sarcasm Dataset with Full-Modal Annotations: Analysis

 \subsection{Comparison with Human Classification}

-We now compare the model results with human classifications.
-For this analysis, we use \textsc{MuSaG-FullAgree}, the audio–video subset with full annotator agreement, which serves as a gold standard reflecting how people naturally perceive communication.
+We now assess how model predictions align with human classifications, using \textsc{MuSaG-FullAgree} as a gold standard.
+This subset contains only examples with full annotator agreement, reflecting how people naturally perceive sarcasm in multimodal communication.
+We evaluate the best-performing model per modality, Qwen3-8B for text, and Gemini-2.5-flash for audio, video, and audio-video, against human classifications based on the corresponding single modality (transcript, audio, or video only).

-We compare the best-performing model (Qwen3-8B for text, and Gemini-2.5-flash for audio, video and video-audio) for each modality against the corresponding human classifications based solely on transcripts (text), audio, and video. \paragraph{\textsc{MuSaG-FullAgree}.} Unsurprisingly, most models perform better on this subset (indicated in blue in \cref{tab:sd100_and_human}), reflecting that examples with perfect human agreement might be less ambiguous and thus easier for models to interpret.
+\paragraph{Representative Examples.} Disagreements between humans and models arise in both directions: models sometimes predict sarcasm where humans do not, and vice versa.
+Representative examples of such disagreements across all modalities are shown in \cref{tab:disagreements_modality}.

+\paragraph{Humans vs.\ Models.} \Cref{tab:sd100_and_human} compares human and model performance on \textsc{MuSaG-FullAgree} across all modalities, where humans and models were asked to classify sarcasm based solely on a single modality (text, audio, or video).

-\paragraph{Human vs models.} The results in \cref{tab:sd100_and_human} show that humans derive the most reliable cues from audio ($87.93$~F1), suggesting that prosodic features such as tone and intonation provide strong indicators of sarcasm.
-In contrast, the multimodal models are not yet able to leverage these cues effectively: in the audio and video domains, humans outperform models by substantial margins, nearly $21$~F1 points for audio and $10$~F1 points for video.
-For video-only input, human performance drops to $68.6$~F1, indicating that visual cues alone are often insufficient for sarcasm detection.
-Likewise, model performance decreases to $58.5$~F1.
+Humans derive the most reliable cues from audio ($87.93$~F1), suggesting that prosodic features such as tone and intonation provide strong indicators of sarcasm.
+In contrast, multimodal models are not yet able to leverage these cues effectively: humans outperform models by substantial margins, nearly $21$~F1 points for audio and $10$~F1 points for video.
+For video-only input, human performance drops to $68.6$~F1, indicating that visual cues alone are often insufficient for sarcasm detection, with model performance similarly decreasing to $58.5$~F1.

+Generally, most models perform better on \textsc{MuSaG-FullAgree} than on the full dataset (indicated in blue in \cref{tab:sd100_and_human}), reflecting that examples with perfect human agreement are likely less ambiguous and thus easier to interpret.

 Results on \textsc{MuSaG-FullAgree} for all models, not only the best performing ones, can be found in \cref{tab:results_sd_100} in \cref{app:results_sd_100}.